FreedomChal/MPC-Controller/README.md

 ## Model Predictive Controller Description

 A Model Predictive Controller (MPC) is a method of trajectory optimization.
 Upon receiving current trajectory data, the current location, and a polynomial approximation of the best possible trajectory, the MPC plans the optimal trajectory given the current information.
 After moving in accordance to the optimal trajectory, the system pauses for a small period of time called a "timestep", and the process is run again.
 Often the method of optimization is tweaked by penalizing sharp turns and accelerations.
 Also, in this project, there is a small latency between commands.
-As a result, part of the model designing is finding a solution to prevent latency from being a problem.
+As a result, part of the model design process is finding a solution to prevent latency being a problem.

 ## MPC Design